ICHydro/Riverlabs/docs/en/user-manual/quick-start/arduino-setup.md

 ## Step 1: Install Arduino IDE

 1. Visit the [Arduino Software page](https://www.arduino.cc/en/software)
-2. Download the Arduino IDE for your operating system (Windows, macOS, or Linux)
+2. Download the Arduino IDE for your operating system (Windows, macOS or Linux)
 3. Run the installer and follow the installation instructions
 4. Launch the Arduino IDE once installation is complete

 ## Step 2: Install Required Libraries

 Your Riverlabs logger requires several external libraries.
-Most can be installed through the Arduino Library Manager:
+Most can be installed through the Arduino Library Manager.

 ### Install via Library Manager

 1. Open Arduino IDE
 2. Go to **Sketch → Include Library → Manage Libraries**
 3. Search for and install each of these libraries:
-   - **RTC by Makuna** - Real-time clock control
+    - **RTC by Makuna**: Real-time clock control
-   - **SoftwareSerial** - Software serial communication (for cellular models)
+    - **SoftwareSerial**: Software serial communication (for cellular models)
-   - **SdFat by Bill Greiman** - SD card file system
+    - **SdFat by Bill Greiman**: SD card file system
-   - **AltSoftSerial** - Alternative software serial (for cellular/lidar models)
+    - **AltSoftSerial**: Alternative software serial (for cellular/lidar models)

 !!! note "SdFat Version"
     Make sure to install the original **SdFat** library by **Bill Greiman**.
 If multiple versions appear in the search, select the one authored by Bill Greiman.